 From time to time, miscommunications or differences in the interpretation of school policies may arise among students, faculty, and/or the administration.
 Should this happen, the student should pursue the following procedures: Students and staff/faculty members are urged to first try to resolve any problems privately with the individual(s) involved.
-If the problem cannot be resolved in this manner, contact the Student Services Department of the school.
-Student services will make an arrangement with the director to further investigate the situation.
-Normally, the informal procedure of discussing the difference will resolve the problem.
-However, occasionally, more formal (i.e. written) procedures are required.
-When deemed appropriate by either a student and/or a staff/faculty member, the individual may communicate the specific concerns in writing to the director for specific issues.
-The director will then review the grievance and meet with the parties involved.
-Further, the director will notify all parties of the decision within ten (10) working days of receiving the written complaint, whenever possible.
+If the problem cannot be resolved in this manner, contact the Director of the school to further investigate the situation.
+Normally, the informal procedures are required.
+When deemed appropriate by either a student and/or a staff/faculty member, the individual may communicate the specific concerns in writing to the Director for specific issues.
+The Director will then review the grievance and meet with the parties involved.
+Further, the director will notify all parties of the decision within ten (10) working days of receiving the written complaint.